MetaMask/metamask-docs/services/tutorials/ethereum/send-a-transaction/use-ethers.js-infuraprovider-or-web3provider.md

 This is no longer the case.
 Verify if you need this module and configure a polyfill for it.
 ```

-This is because NodeJS polyfills are not included in the latest version of create-react-app.
+This is because NodeJS polyfills aren't included in the latest version of create-react-app.

 [Follow these instructions to resolve the issue](https://github.com/ChainSafe/web3.js#web3-and-create-react-app).